enriktigasna/GoofyOS/README.md

-# Limine Zig Template
+# Limine Rust Template

-This repository will demonstrate how to set up a basic x86-64 kernel in Zig using Limine.
+This repository will demonstrate how to set up a basic x86-64 kernel in Rust using Limine.

 ## How to use this?